tc39/notes/es9/2018-03/mar-20.md

 DE: one thing we can do is to take a more formal poll with the delegates living in this places

-TS: center of mass is partially this way because people don't want to travel.
+TST: Center of mass is partially this way because people don't want to travel.

 KCL: Well, I think we don't have a bigger Asian or European contingent because we don't spend enough time in Asia or Europe.
 If we want to be more inclusive of our members in Asia and Europe, we need to have meetings they can attend.